 I just looked down at the back of my hand.
 If I stretch my fingers straight out the skin on the back of my hand wrinkles, and the creases that connect the pores with diamond shapes are deeper than they were a year ago.
 This reminds me that I will not always be alive.
 I will be dead one of these days.
 Jesus is my Lord now and he will be my Lord then.

 What does this mean?

 So Jesus agrees to play on their court.
-He says, “Have you not read in the book of Moses, in the passage about the bush, how God said to him, ‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
-He is not the God of the dead but of the living; you flunk” (Mark 12:26,27).
+He says, “Have you not read in the book of Moses, in the passage about the bush, how God spoke to him, ‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
+He is not the God of the dead, but of the living” (Mark 12:26–27).
+You flunk.
 The point is not that God said, “I am the God of Abraham.”
 The Sadducees would know that’s just playing with words.
 The point is that God said, “I am the God of Abraham.”
-The assumption is: if God is your God then there is so much power working for you that you can never be robbed of life.
+The assumption is: If God is your God, then there is so much power working for you that you can never be robbed of life.

 But now back to Jesus who is Lord of the dead.
 Isn’t it strange that Jesus should say, God is not the God of the dead, but Paul should say, Jesus is Lord of the dead?
 It’s not so strange if we let the word of Jesus help us interpret the word of Paul.
 If God cannot be God of the dead, then Jesus cannot be Lord of the dead.
 That is, he cannot rule over people who stay in the grave.
 Those whom he rules live!
 If Jesus is Lord of the dead, they are not dead!
 If God is the God of Abraham, Abraham is not dead!